-FirstEnergy suggests, that the applicants do not have to include the statutorily required information in their application.
-According to the rule cited above, if FirstEnergy so chooses it may file the statutorily required information with its application under seal, and only release that information to intervenors upon the execution of a protective agreement.
+information to intervenors upon the execution of a protective agreement.
 The burden is on the applicants to demonstrate that the application complies with the law.
 The question of how to efficiently handle confidential information that must be disclosed prior to approval could be discussed in the workshop requested by intervenors or perhaps through the collaborative process.
 But FirstEnergy's argument, that 4901:1-39-05(G)(4) precludes its applications from having to meet the legal requirements for approval, does not make any sense.
 B. Eligible Energy Efficiency Projects Must Meet The Total Resources Cost Test.
 FirstEnergy argues that it is only required to make a cost-effectiveness showing in its annual report, and not in its exemption applications.25 This is incorrect.
-FirstEnergy does not dispute that it must demonstrate that the "energy savings and peak-demand reductions associated with the mercantile customer's program are the result of investments that meet the total resource cost test, or that the electric utility's avoided costs exceeds the cost to the electric utility for the mercantile customer's program."26 However, FirstEnergy suggests that this demonstration is not a pre-requisite to approval of an application, but can be provided subsequently in an annual report.
-First, we note that cost-effectiveness is an essential element of the "reasonableness" evaluation that must be completed by the Commission, pursuant to R.C.
-4928.66(A)(2)(c), prior to approval.27 25 Reply at 5.
+FirstEnergy does not dispute that it must demonstrate that the "energy savings and peak-demand reductions associated with the mercantile customer's program are the result of investments that meet the total resource cost test, or that the electric utility's avoided costs exceed the cost to the electric utility for the mercantile customer's program."26 However, FirstEnergy suggests that this demonstration is not a pre-requisite to approval of an application, but can be provided subsequently in an annual report.27 First, we note that cost-effectiveness is an essential element of the "reasonableness" evaluation that must be completed by the Commission, pursuant to R.C.
+4928.66(A)(2)(c), prior to approval.28 Second, there are fundamental questions regarding the cost-effectiveness of this project and others offered by FirstEnergy.
+FirstEnergy contends that the "Applicants demonstrated in their responses to Staff data requests that Ohio Edison's avoided costs greatly exceed the cost of 25 Reply at 5.